top of page

 Rainbow Reef, North Male Atoll

-Powerful, consistent currents sweep through this lush coral kingdom, nourishing the abundant growth of soft coral bushes that dot the seafloor.
+Powerful, consistent currents sweep through this spectacular coral kingdom, nourishing the abundant growth of soft coral bushes that dot the seafloor.
 Open-mouthed moray eels lurk within the crevices while graceful schools of eagle rays glide effortlessly through the azure waters.
 The reef itself is a riot of color, with countless species of smaller reef fish - parrotfish, clownfish, angelfish - weaving between the coral heads in a never-ending aquatic spectacle.
 Put simply, Rainbow Reef is an underwater photographer's dream and one of the most spectacular dive sites in the Maldives.

 Eco-friendly dive resort in North Male Atoll